telefonicaid/fiware-orion/ci/README.md

 ## Changes in tests

-There is an special function in `build.sh` script named `_fix_tests()` which purpose is to do some on-the-fly adaptations in order to make functional test to work under travis.
+There is an special function in `build.sh` script named `_fix_tests()` which purpose is to do some on-the-fly adaptations in order to make functional test to work under GitHub Actions.
 In particular:

 * Test under `3000_allow_creation_transient_entities` reduce internal wait delay from 60 to 3 seconds.
 In addition, MongoDB TTL monitor thread sleep interval is changed to 3 seconds by configuration.
-This is needed to reduce the testing time, so it can fix in the 50 minutes hard limit used by travis.
+This is needed to reduce the testing time, so it can fix in the 50 minutes hard limit used by GitHub Actions.

 The work done by `_fix_tests()` is rolled-back by the `_unfix_tests()` function.